 (a) AOSFRS, which supersedes the ACARS AMDAR ACMS (AAA) specification series (versions 1 to 3);

-(b) The ARINC 620 AOS versions 1 through 6 defined within the AEEC 620-8 DGSS/IS, which is maintained by the AEEC Data Link Systems Subcommittee.
-Within the specification, AMDAR reporting formats and functionality are defined through the definition of the meteorological report.
+(b) The ARINC 620 Meteorological Report, versions 1 through 6 defined within the AEEC 620-8 DGSS/IS, which is maintained by the AEEC Data Link Systems Subcommittee.
+Within the specification, AMDAR reporting formats and functionality are defined through the definition of the Meteorological Report.

 The AOSFRS and ARINC 620 specifications both rely on the basic DGSS/IS ACARS protocols.
 The specifications or their URL references are provided from the AMDAR resources area.